MicrosoftDocs/Viva/Viva/learning/workday-integration.md

     **Modify the Prompts**

     1. Go to **Prompts**.
         1. Select **Populate Undefined Prompt Defaults**.
-This adds the start and ending prompt for Modified date, which is defined in previous step.
+This selection adds the start and ending prompt for Modified date, which is defined in the previous step.
     ![Screenshot of the self-enrollment completion prompts](../media/learning/workday-prompts-for-completion-raas.png)

         1. Add following values in the new prompts and select **OK**.